ParangatSingh/Parangat-singh-portfolio/README.md

-This is my personal portfolio in making.
-I am a first year btech student
-I am learning to code
+# My portfolio
+Hey welcome to my Portfolio.I am  new to coding and currently learning coding from Mr tanay pratap